Divyansh-Kumawat/ocean-ai/README.md

 # E-Shop Checkout QA Testing Framework

-# Toughest challenge i faced recently while working on my most resent project

-The toughest challenge was making sure every AI-generated test case was strictly grounded in the actual project documents like product_specs.md, ui_ux_guide.txt, and checkout.html.
-AI models tend to hallucinate missing requirements, so I had to build a RAG pipeline that: parsed HTML and extracted stable selectors, semantically chunked UI/UX and spec documents, mapped each test case step to an exact source citation, and validated whether a requirement actually existed or not.
-Getting the grounding system stable required tuning embeddings, designing metadata filters, and running consistency checks.
-Once solved, the agent could generate 100% context-driven, non-hallucinated test cases.

-# E-Shop Checkout QA Testing Framework
 Deployed Link- https://ocean-ai-assignment-by-divyansh.streamlit.app/

 This directory contains a comprehensive testing framework for the E-Shop Checkout application, built according to autonomous QA lead requirements with strict grounding in provided context.